JuliaSpacePhysics/PlasmaBO.jl/docs/src/index.md

 This approach is more efficient to find multiple modes at once, and doesn't require initial guesses for the root finder.

-Check out the [ring beam instability example](ringbeam_Umeda12.md) for detailed usage instructions, also see [firehose instability example](firehose_Astfalk17.md) for using with arbitrary velocity distributions.
+Check out the [ring beam instability example](ringbeam_Umeda12.md) for detailed usage instructions, also see [firehose instability example](firehose_Astfalk17.md) for using with arbitrary velocity distributions, and [cold plasma example](cold_plasma.md) for comparing kinetic and fluid solvers.

 ## Notation & Assumptions